ulizama/TiFastlane/docs/IOS.md

     tifast register <platform>

+### Tifast Repair Profiles

+Fix ALL invalid or expired Provisioning Profiles on the account.

+    tifast repairprofiles

+### Tifast Download Profiles

+Download and install ALL valid Provisioning Profiles on the account.

+    tifast downloadprofiles

 ### Tifast Send

 When you have a new version of your App that you wish to push to iTunes Connect, all you have to do is: